 If you haven’t been in a similar situation before, that’s fantastic.
 That means that when you get through this, next time you will have done this before and you can look back on this moment.

-Putting structure around the situation makes you appear calm, confident and methodical.
+Putting a plan and structure around the situation makes you appear calm, confident and methodical.
 This gives confidence to people around you too.
+They will say:

 The best way to remain calm here is to clearly understand why you don’t believe the task can be done in the time available, and to try to have a discussion about this with your boss.
 Back yourself.